irrwahn/irrvuan/flavor/README.md

 > partitions

-### 4. Parameters for live ISO image generation
+### 4. Parameters for live image generation

 * ISOCREATE
 > boolean; enable build step to produce a bootable live ISO image
+> from target system; for this to work, the live-boot package must
-> from target system
+> be installed in the target system

 * ISOVOLID
 > volume ID for live ISO image